sonots/godenv/README.md

 godenv
 ========

+`godenv` enables to set GOPATH environment variable in each project directory.

-Just a wrapper script of direnv, but I think this is enough
+This is actually just a wrapper script of [direnv](https://github.com/zimbatm/direnv).

 ## How to install